 Studies regarding therapeutic outcomes remain very split, with some alcohol-related studies indicating that women have better clinical experiences, while surveys regarding illicit drugs often imply that men are in a better position.
 However, regardless of exact numbers, recovering from any addiction is an uphill battle, and it is never easy to leave behind a serious habit, particularly one that affects both the brain and the body in such strong ways.

-For men facing addiction, the Florida House Experience is here.
+For men facing addiction, FHE Health is here.
 We understand the unique experiences and struggles confronting men with substance use disorders, and we are able to provide help that makes a difference.